Proximal Survival Analysis to Handle Dependent Right Censoring: Proximal Identification

 where

 with an initial condition

-based on the observed data. \end{assump} We take the existence of an event-inducing bridge process as a primitive assumption.
+\end{assump} We take the existence of an event-inducing bridge process as a primitive assumption.
 In the case of finite-dimensional random variables \citep{carrasco2007linear, darolles2011nonparametric, miao2018identifying, ying2021proximal} instead of infinite-dimensional random processes, \eqref{eq:eventconfbridgeiden} is a Fredholm integral equation.
 By Picard's theorem \citep{kress1989linear}, the existence of such an integral equation is equivalent to some properties of the kernel in the integral equation.
-The study to the existence to such a process is of probabilistic interest but beyond statistical interest in this paper.
+A study of the existence to such a process is of probabilistic interest but beyond statistical interest in this paper.
 It is well-known such an integral equation is ill-posed and thus might have multiple solutions.
 Note that uniqueness is not essential since any solution can identify $\theta$ later.
+To demystify it for our draft, we provide a parametric example in Section \ref{sec:compatible} where Assumption \ref{assump:eventbridge} can be shown to hold.